azawawi/SwiftyZeroMQ/UserGuide.md

 ### Version

-To get the ZeroMQ library version, please type:
+To get the ZeroMQ library version as a tuple, please use `SwiftyZeroMQ.version`.
+If you need a version string, please use `SwiftyZeroMQ.versionString`.
+The following examples show typical usage:

 ```swift
 // Version as a tuple